ANY OPINION SHARED ON THIS WEBSITE DOES NOT REFLECT THOSE OF BATON ROUGE COMMUNITY COLLEGE.

 Sonography (SONO) promo

-Besides the umpteenth mix of the theme song and more flashy intros, the post (post-production) allowed me to experiment with color grading, establishing standards for the on-campus interviews, the promos and fixes for the DVD rips of Metro21.
-Our school colors are red, black and white, which is why the interviews had high contrast and saturation.
-But I wanted a film look for the promos; I utilized a similarly high contrast but with warmer colors instead.
+Besides the umpteenth mix of the theme song and more flashy intros, the post (post-production) allowed me to experiment with color grading, establishing standards for the on-campus interviews and promos, and fixes for the DVD rips of Metro21.
+The school colors were red, black and white, which is why the interviews had high contrast and saturation.
+But wanting a film look for the promos, I instead utilized a similarly high contrast with warmer colors.
 However, I made an exception for Licensed Practical Nursing (LPN), filming and coloring the footage in a way similar to ER.